raniamo8/CustomerApp/README.md

 # Customer App

-The customer app is an android application that allows useres to generate QR-Codes and manage it
+The customer app is an android application that allows users to generate QR-Codes and manage it

 ## Features